October is LGBTQIA+ History Month & June is LGBTQIA+ Pride Month

 Below: The Space Needle flew the Rainbow Pride flag....a first in the history of Pride Seattle and a major point of pride for those involved (2010)

 Image Source: Seattle P-I photo, 2011 Space Needle and the Pride Flag

-Lesbian, Gay, Bisexual and Transgender Pride Month (LGBT Pride Month) is currently celebrated each year in the month of June to honor the 1969 Stonewall riots in Manhattan.
-The Stonewall riots were a tipping point for the Gay Liberation Movement in the United States.
+Lesbian, Gay, Bisexual, Transgender and Queer (LGBTQ) Pride Month is currently celebrated each year in the month of June to honor the 1969 Stonewall Uprising in Manhattan.
+The Stonewall Uprising was a tipping point for the Gay Liberation Movement in the United States.
 In the United States the last Sunday in June was initially celebrated as "Gay Pride Day," but the actual day was flexible.
 In major cities across the nation the "day" soon grew to encompass a month-long series of events.
-Today, celebrations include pride parades, picnics, parties, workshops, symposia and concerts, and LGBT Pride Month events attract millions of participants around the world.
+Today, celebrations include pride parades, picnics, parties, workshops, symposia and concerts, and LGBTQ Pride Month events attract millions of participants around the world.
 Memorials are held during this month for those members of the community who have been lost to hate crimes or HIV/AIDS.
 The purpose of the commemorative month is to recognize the impact that lesbian, gay, bisexual and transgender individuals have had on history locally, nationally, and internationally.

 - From the Library of Congress

 Source citation: Library of Congress.
 "About."
 Library of Congress, www.loc.gov/lgbt-pride-month/about/.
 Accessed 3 Dec.
 2021.